 He stuck with the 20-ounce.

-Then we sat down in two of the three plastic chairs in Domino’s glamorous waiting area and got to know one another.
-He wasn’t too talkative but did mention a daughter who lived in North Carolina and trying to save money to visit her.
+Then we sat down in two of the three plastic chairs in the romantic Dominos’ waiting area and got to know one another.
+He wasn’t very talkative but did mention a daughter who lived in North Carolina and trying to save money to visit her.
 I told him I was a writer and attempted to explain this ridiculous blog (please picture that conversation).

-When our food finally came, we dined in (because where else was he going to go?) basking in the heat and fluorescent lighting, and when he insisted I have a piece, I declined at first, then gave in to a delicious, meaty slice.
+When the food arrived, he insisted I have some.
+I declined at first, then gave in to a delicious, meat-laden slice, and we dined together under the soft fluorescent lighting.
 But I couldn’t help but think, Did I really just take food from a homeless man?
 And…is this now considered a date?

-I don’t share this story to boast “Look at me, I’m such a good person!”
+I don’t share this story to boast about my goodwill.
 I think we should all do good deeds we are never recognized or repaid for, and sometimes sharing with the world appears self-serving.
-But I tell it because (most) people appreciate a feel-good story, there’s some humor in it (I think?), it may inspire someone to do the same, and most of all, it has shifted the way I look at those less fortunate and that’s a tale worth telling.
+But I tell it because (most) people appreciate a feel-good story, there’s some humor in it (I think?), it may inspire someone to do the same.
+And most of all, it has shifted the way I look at those less fortunate and that’s a tale worth telling.

 Have you, someone who has things, ever sat down and had a meal and conversation with someone who has nothing?
 If you have, that’s really awesome.
 But I hadn’t and honestly, I didn’t have any immediate plans to before last weekend.
 I mean, I’ve done charitable work and given food to the homeless before (I had so much Chinese food left over after an event once, I drove around until I found a recipient, but didn’t really think much of it).